mturnbo/people/README.md

 This Spring Boot project uses Spring Data REST to expose methods for managing People and Families.

+Objects are persisted using an in-memory database (H2) that is initialized with 3 people and 1 family.

 ## Person
 A person can be added, delete, and updated.
 If a family exists, a person can be added to a family.